-Despite the observed variability in the line and continuum emission across the three epochs, the accretion properties and, more generally, the underlying physics, eventually remain the same.
-This is traced by the $\accretion$ ratio, which for \target\ lies above the dividing line \citep[$\accretion\sim5\times10^{-4}$;][]{Ghisellini:2011, BestHeckman:2012, Sbarrato:2014}, i.e. displays HERG-like properties: the ratio is $\accretion\sim 1.30\times10^{-3}$ in \#1 and $\sim 1.43\times10^{-3}$ in \#3.
+Despite the observed variability in the line and continuum emission across the three epochs, the accretion properties and, more generally, the underlying physics, ultimately remain the same.
+This is traced by the $\accretion$ ratio, which \ lies above the dividing line for \target\ \citep[$\accretion\sim5\times10^{-4}$;][]{Ghisellini:2011, BestHeckman:2012, Sbarrato:2014}.
+In other words, it displays HERG-like properties: the ratio is $\accretion\sim 1.30\times10^{-3}$ in \#1 and $\sim 1.43\times10^{-3}$ in \#3.
 In epoch \#2, the ULs result in $\accretion\lesssim 7.19\times10^{-3}$.
 Similarly, the jet power of this blazar is $\Pradio \sim 2.91\times10^{27}\WHz$, above the corresponding threshold $\Pradio\simeq 10^{26}\,\WHz$ \citep{BestHeckman:2012, Padovani:2022}, which corroborates its HERG-like nature.
 This is also shown in Fig. \ref{fig: accretion regime}, which represents the accretion regime $\accretion$ as a function of $\Pradio$.
 The values of three epochs (\#1 as a blue square, \#2 as an orange arrow, and \#3 as a green dot) of \target\ are overlaid to those of the candidate neutrino-emitter blazar sample and other reference blazar samples investigated in \paperPHone\ (gray).
 Horizontal dashed and vertical dashed-dotted lines indicate the LERG$-$HERG thresholds.

-This shows that, despite the observed spectral variability, the nature of the candidate neutrino-emitter blazar \target\ remains consistent with radiatively efficient accretion, intense external radiation fields, and high jet power across the $\sim12$ yr.
+This shows that despite the observed spectral variability, the nature of the candidate neutrino-emitter blazar \target\ remains consistent with radiatively efficient accretion, intense external radiation fields, and high jet power across the $\sim12$ yr.
 This is consistent with the mild tendency toward HERG-like properties found for the full sample of neutrino candidates (\paperPHone; see also \origin\ and \originII).